 My actions as an El Camino Healthcare District board member (and El Camino Hospital board member) that have helped our community’s health in facing COVID-19 include:

 - Allocated emergency funding of $2.4M in expanded testing of our employees and the community at large to build the security of and confidence in El Camino Health.
 Testing is free to uninsured people who live and work in the district.
+I have also pushed ECH to expand access to testing for front-line workers by enabling online vs phone scheduling, expanding test hour availability into the evening at the Hospital and providing pop-up testing at school and city sites.

 - Focused our Community Benefit Advisory Committee to work closely with 70 community partners to ensure their service delivery models continued to safely provide mental and physical services to those in need.
-El Camino Health has expanded the direct funds provided by 4X to $11 million during my time on the board.

 - Established an institutional strategy to accept short term financial losses to minimize, to the extent possible, disruption on employees’ lives and commensurate quality of healthcare delivery to the community.
 Executive leadership's 10% cut in compensation roughly mirrored the financial impact on front line workers and overall cut was less severe than Stanford’s 20% reduction.